cloudlinux/libcare/docs/libcare.rst

 Project patch building
 ----------------------

 The above algorithm is implemented in two various helper scripts.
-First is ``kpmake`` that can build patches for any project buildable via ``make`` and second aims at building patches for applicaions and libraries coming from distribution packages ``scripts/buildpkgpatch``.
+The first is ``kpmake`` that can build patches for any project buildable via ``make`` and the second aims at building patches for applications and libraries coming from distribution packages ``scripts/pkgbuild``.

 Both are using kpatch_cc_ wrapper described below.
-It is adviced to go through `Manual Patch Creation`_ at least once.
+It is recommended to go through `Manual Patch Creation`_ at least once.

 Using ``kpmake``
 ~~~~~~~~~~~~~~~~